 Catfishing/Online Dating Scam

 Seniors can often be more trusting and, therefore, vulnerable to catfishing or online dating scams.
-These are when someone pretends to be someone else online and forms a close relationship with the senior.
+These are when someone pretends to be someone else online and forms a close relationship with the senior with the purpose of scamming the elderly online.
 Then, after they get them to trust, they coerce money out of them to help with a medical emergency or some other family situation.
 Sadly, these types of scams can go on for weeks or even years and drain the finances of some older citizens.

 Phishing scams work by sending the victim an email that looks like it came from their bank, credit union, or other trusted organization.
 Using high-quality graphics and logos, the email appears to be legitimate.
 However, when the person clicks on the link inside the email, their computer may be infected with malware, ransomware, or other viruses, which allows the hackers to take over and steal information.
 In other cases, those links take the victim to a faked website where they enter their login credentials or other personal details, and now identity thieves have it.